 The inertia of the air is negligible.

-The equations for wall condensation are based on the analogy between thermal and mass transport and are therefore valid only when the Lewis number is close to 1.
+The equations of wall condensation are based on the analogy between thermal and mass transfer and, therefore, are valid only when the Lewis number close to 1.

 Output port that contains the value of the condensation flow rate in the pipe.
 If the parameter Condensation on wall surface is enabled, this port reports the total water vapour condensation flow rate, which includes condensation from the saturated moist air volume as well as condensation on the pipe wall.